Tamozawa Imperial Villa: History

 The core of the Tamozawa Imperial Villa is the former Edo residence of the Kishu Tokugawa clan.
-Under the name ‘Akasaka Riyu’, this residence became imperial property in 1872, being used by both the emperor as well as the crown prince until 1898.
-All former Tokugawa symbols replaced the imperial “chrysanthemum” symbol.
-The residence was brought over from Tokyo to Nikko in 1899, and the villa was erected around it as summer residence for then crown prince Taisho.
-The villa also incorporates the villa of banker Kobayashi Nempo, on which grounds the residence is built.
+Under the name ‘Akasaka Riyu’, this residence became an imperial property in 1872 and was used by both the emperor as well as the crown prince until 1898.
+All former Tokugawa symbols replaced with the imperial “chrysanthemum” symbol.
+The residence was brought over from Tokyo to Nikko in 1899, and the villa was built around it as summer residence for then crown prince Taisho.
+The villa also includes the villa of banker Kobayashi Nempo, on which grounds the residence is built.

 During World War II, the villa was a hide-out for emperor Hirohito.
-Also emperor Akihito stayed as an evacuee in the residence for more than a year starting 1944.
-After 1947, the imperial family did not use the villa anymore and it fell into oblivion.
-After major renovation work by the Tochigi Prefectural Government, the villa was opened as museum for the public.
+Also, emperor Akihito stayed as an evacuee in the residence for more than a year starting 1944.
+After 1947, the imperial family did not use the villa anymore and it was soon forgotten.
+Not until the major renovation work by the Tochigi Prefectural Government, the villa was opened as museum for the public.

 Architecture

-The villa is one of the largest wooden buildings of Japan and counts 106 rooms, most of which were used by the imperial court.
-The interior is a blend of Japanese and Western design, mixing carpet floor, chandeliers with sliding doors as well as tatami flooring.
+The villa is one of the largest wooden buildings of Japan, containing 106 rooms, most of which were used by the imperial court.
+The interior is a blend of Japanese and Western design—characterized by mixing carpet floor, chandeliers, sliding doors as well as tatami flooring.
 The villa is surrounded by a large park, currently only one quarter of what it was in its heyday.